Like Black holes, Buchdahl stars cannot be extremalized: Extremalization

 \subsection{Rotating BS}

 We should bear in mind that the rotating case is more involved and has some important caveats.
-The first and foremost is the fact that strictly speaking the Kerr metric describes only a rotating black hole and not a non black hole rotating object.
-In the absence of anything better and the fact that Buchdahl rotating star would be very close to rotating black hole, we employ the Kerr metric for its description.
-Secondly, gravitational potential is defined by the one felt by an axially falling particle so as to wean out centrifugal effect due to the frame-dragging phenomenon.
-On the other hand we consider the equatorial plane test particle accretion for the maximum transmission of angular momentum.
-Off the horizon computations become more involved and one has to resort to the numerical manipulation.
+As stated earlier, the first and foremost is the fact that strictly speaking the Kerr metric describes only a rotating BH and not a non-BH rotating object.
+In the absence of anything better and the fact that Buchdahl rotating star would be very close to rotating black hole, we employ the Kerr metric for its description as a reasonable approximation.
+Secondly, we consider the equatorial plane test particle accretion for the maximum transmission of angular momentum to BS.
+Off the horizon computations become more involved and one has to resort to the numerical manipulation.\\